Publication Ethics

 • The manuscript in part or in full has not been submitted or published anywhere i.e. the authors should ensure that the manuscript is not a duplicate publication.

-• The manuscript will not be submitted elsewhere.
+• The manuscript will not be submitted elsewhere during the publication process.

 • If any part of the manuscript contains previously published content (figures/tables), authors should submit a statement of permission to reproduce the material signed by the author(s) and publishers concerned.